 This excellent hunting morning started early, as I arose at 5:00 am to check the forecast and discuss it with Carrollton Hounds MFH and huntsman Dulany Noble.
 Being "the weather guy" in the hunt, I checked radar and several different weather services as sleet had been predicted the night before.
 The precipitation had been shoved back so we decide to give it a go.

 I drove out to the barn to prepare Joe, Jr. for the day’s hunt.
 Luckily my barn is within hacking distance from the fixture, so I got him ready and tacked up.
 We went up the driveway, down into the bottom, back up through the neighbor’s and up to Begg Road.
 We saw a family out walking with a small child and stopped to wish them a Merry Christmas.
 We paused to give the child her first encounter with a horse.
 Then on we went up the road.
 I enjoyed the view from the ridge, looking over the farms of Maryland’s Carroll County and seeing the houses decorated for the season.
 The skies grew steel grey as the morning progressed, portending the coming precipitation.
-The air was heavy and winds slight.To read more, a subscription is needed: Click here to subscribe
+The air was heavy and winds slight.To read more, a subscription is required.
+Log in or click here to subscribe.